 If permission is not granted, the form will be retained as evidence of the decision.
 Copies of the confirming or denial emails (as applicable) must be retained by the both Access Coordinators involved for proper audit trail.

 Approved requests which require the issuance of keys can often be filled from the Access Coordinator's on-hand supply.
 However, if circumstances warrant that a new key be made/issued, keys will be requested as specified in "New Key Requests."

 Approved requests which require the activation of an ACD (for access to specific areas) will occur via entry of the requestor's information into the C-CURE System by the Access Coordinator.

 Whether approved, non-temporary requests are filled from on-hand inventory, handled as a new key request, or require ACD activation, the Requestor must complete the process as specified below in "Final Processing for All Access Requests" before keys are issued/ACD's are activated.

-- they have been advised of policy AD68;
+- they have been advised of Policy AD68 University Access;

 - are aware of their responsibilities in receiving access; and

 - by accepting key(s) and/or ACD(s) from the Access Coordinator, agree to comply in full with the terms specified on the form and all related University policies.